elfhosted/elfhosted.com/docs/app/webdav.md

 [Get ElfHosted {{ page.meta.slug }}" :magic_wand:](https://store.elfhosted.com/product/webdav/){ .md-button .md-button--primary }

-When you purchase WebDAV Export, you'll choose a password.
-Your username is preset to your existing, ElfHosted, username.
+If you purchase a standalone WebDAV Export, you'll be prompted to choose an initial password (*bundled users are not prompted*), by running ` Your username is preset to your existing, ElfHosted, username.
 Your WebDAV url will be `https://<username>-webdav.elfhosted.com`

+You can reset your password using [ElfBot][elfbot], by running `elfbot env webdav WEBDAV_PASSWORD=yoursekritpassword`

 You can test the above with a web browser, but for robust file transfer, use one of the options below: